OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Microsoft.PowerShell.Management.md

 Resolves the wildcard characters in a path, and displays the path contents.

 ### [Restart-Computer](Restart-Computer.md)
-Restarts ("reboots") the operating system on local and remote computers.
+Restarts the operating system on local and remote computers.

 ### [Restart-Service](Restart-Service.md)
 Stops and then starts one or more services.